madebyatlas/docs/docs/source/faq.rst

 Q: Can I have a bot made for me?
 -----
 A: Here at Atlas Development we run on a vouch system.
-Meaning that we do not make bots for just anyone, you will first need to be vouched for by a @Trusted Developer, @Server Admin, @Community Lead, or a @Atlas Developer.
+Meaning that we do not make bots for just anyone, you will first need to be vouched for by a `@Trusted Developer`, `@Server Admin`, `@Community Lead`, or a `@Atlas Developer`.
 Please do not DM these people asking for them to vouch for you, you will be banned.
-Also just because you get vouched for does not mean that a bot will be made for you. @Atlas Developer reserve the right to deny any request for a custom bot for any reason.
+Also just because you get vouched for does not mean that a bot will be made for you. `@Atlas Developer` reserve the right to deny any request for a custom bot for any reason.

 Q: I would like to partner with Atlas Development, how do I do so?
 -----
-A: Go to the ⁠partners-archive channel and check the message pins for the requirements, if you reach these you may DM @Atlas Support requesting to partner.
+A: Please open a ticket using `/ticket :open` requesting to partner.